 Students who change from one program to another within the institution will have credit hours and quality points transferred based on requirements of the new program.
-Students must meet with their advisor or a career coach to fill out the change of program form.
+Student must meet with their advisor to fill out the change of program form.
 Students who change programs must follow the program requirements in the current catalog.